 How Can I Help Baby Learn to Speak?

-The best way to help your little one along the language path is just to spend time interacting with her.
-New York City pediatrician Preeti Parikh, MD, says every baby is different, but during the first year, you probably won’t hear identifiable consonant sounds until nine months and words besides “mama” and “dada” until 12 months.
+The best way to help your little one along the language path is just to spend time interacting with them.
+New York City pediatrician Preeti Parikh, MD, says every baby is different, but during the first year, you probably won’t hear identifiable consonant sounds until they’re about 9 months old and words besides “mama” and “dada” until 12 months.
 It may seem silly to babble away to someone who can’t talk back, but time and time again, studies have shown that baby is constantly learning from what you say.
 Here are some other tips to ensure baby morphs into a verbal genius in no time.

-A University of Iowa and Indiana University study found that by listening and responding to whatever you think baby is saying, you’re letting her know she can communicate, leading her to make more complex sounds more quickly.
+A University of Iowa and Indiana University study found that by listening and responding to whatever you think baby is saying, you’re letting them know they can communicate, leading baby to make more complex sounds more quickly.

-While educational programs can certainly serve as a supplement (and a well-deserved rest for mom), they can never replace the face time you spend with your infant.
+While educational programs can serve as a supplement (and a well-deserved rest for parents) for toddlers and older children, the American Academy of Pediatrics advises against any screen time for little ones 18 months and younger (aside from video chatting with family).
 A study of the popular video series “Baby Einstein” found that children who watched the DVDs regularly understood an average of six to eight fewer words than children who did not.
 Even the smartest TV shows are no substitute for you.

 Hope that baby will be a globetrotter some day?
 Research shows that children’s language-learning ability diminishes greatly after age 10, so it’s never too early to start learning a new one.
 Children who are exposed to multiple languages early on often go on to speak them fluently later in life.

 Language doesn’t have to be serious business.
-Have fun with baby—sing songs, learn nursery rhymes, or just make sounds — anything to expose her to new ways to use words.
+Have fun with baby—sing songs, learn nursery rhymes or just make sounds—anything to expose them to new ways to use words.
 Reading books is crucial too.

 Early language experience is crucial, so make sure that baby’s hearing you clearly.
 The sooner any potential hearing problems are detected, the better.